MOohTus/ODAMNet/docs/source/pages/formats/Input.rst

 =====================

 --configPath PATH
-    Configuration file required by multiXrank tool.
-It could be short or very details (g.e. with tuned parameters).
+    Configuration file required by multiXrank tool [1]_.
+It could be short or very detailed (g.e. with tuned parameters).
     The short one contains the network and bipartite trees and the path of the seed file.
-    If the user want more details go the the multiXrank's documentation :
+    If the user want more details, see the multiXrank's documentation:
     :octicon:`mark-github;1em` `Github <https://github.com/anthbapt/multixrank>`_ /
     :octicon:`book;1em` `Documentation <https://multixrank-doc.readthedocs.io/en/latest/>`_

-This is an example of minimal configuration file :
+This is an example of minimal configuration file:

 .. code-block:: none